amazon 3pl services

 4. Faster Shipping Options

-Most 3PLs maintain multiple warehouse sites spread across the U.S. As such, they can ship products faster for customers.
+Most Amazon 3rd party logistics providers maintain multiple warehouse sites spread across the U.S. As such, they can ship products faster for customers.
 Some even have made available 2-day shipping solutions that complement Amazon’s Seller Fulfilled Prime (SFP) program.
+This makes them ideal Amazon SFP 3rd-party logistics partners.

 So far, as emphasized by Amazon, a 3PL that is capable of matching Prime speed delivery can serve as a huge competitive advantage.

-Even without the Prime badge, sellers can drive traffic through effective Amazon advertising, boosting conversions and offsetting the impact of longer delivery times.
+Even without the Prime badge, sellers can drive traffic with the right Amazon advertising strategy, boosting conversions and offsetting the impact of longer delivery times.

 5. Avoid FBA Restrictions and Delays

-FBA becomes quite unpredictable due to its frequent changing policies by Amazon, working with a 3PL provider would be much more flexible to comply with the necessary changes.
+FBA becomes quite unpredictable due to its frequently changing policies by Amazon, working with a 3PL provider would be much more flexible to comply with the necessary changes.

 6. Better Customer Service and Returns Management

 Handling returns through FBA can be expensive and inefficient.
-Many 3PL providers offer a smoother return process with better tracking, allowing you to maintain high customer satisfaction.
+Many 3PL for Amazon FBA providers offer a smoother return process with better tracking, allowing you to maintain high customer satisfaction and strong Amazon product reviews.

 Cons of Using a 3PL Provider for Amazon Sales